Uber Is Finally Letting Riders Opt Out Of Chats With Drivers — But It Costs Extra

 As someone prone to horrible motion sickness, if I’m in an Uber, I depend on my friends to talk to our driver if they’re the chatty type.
 If I’m alone and I see that my assigned driver has the “Good Conversation” icon on their profile, I suffer through the small talk while trying my hardest to focus on the road and not turn green.

 The tension between #TeamCovo and #TeamQuiet is a palpable one.
 On one hand, Uber is hailed as the great unifier, with some users believing that a 15-minute conversation about, say, immigration is the perfect compliment to a ride to the airport.
-Others just want to get from point A to point B without saying a word.
+Others just want to get from point A to point B without an unsolicited lecture.

 Advertisement